Sovereignty and transparency

 Transparency

 The carbon and energy numbers shown on the dashboard are produced by the formula in methodology.
 The formula’s coefficients, the model parameter counts we use, and the grid-intensity values we apply are documented and dated.
-When a value changes — for instance, when a new IEA dataset replaces an older one — the change is reflected in the dashboard with the date it took effect.
+When a value changes — for instance, when a new grid-intensity dataset replaces an older one — the change is reflected in the dashboard with the date it took effect.

 The platform is operated by a small team.
 There is no army of unaccounted-for logging or analytics services.
 The third-party services involved are listed in the privacy policy.